plantbreeding/BrAPI/Specification/BrAPI-Core/Programs/README.md

 + Parameters
     + commonCropName (Optional, ) ...
 Filter by the common crop name.
 Exact match.
+    + programDbId (Optional, ) ...
+Program filter to only return trials associated with given program id.
     + programName (Optional, ) ...
 Filter by program name.
 Exact match.
     + abbreviation (Optional, ) ...
 Filter by program abbreviation.
 Exact match.
     + externalReferenceID (Optional, ) ...
 Search for Germplasm by an external reference